JaishreeViswanathan/supplier-insights-ai-demo/README.md

 4. Optional – Enter your OpenAI API key in the sidebar to enable live AI insights.
 Otherwise, mock AI advice will be shown.

-💡 How this prototype helps
+💡 How this prototype helps:
-Demonstrates AI product thinking for managers and executives Provides actionable supplier insights from complex data Showcases interactive dashboards + conversational AI Highlights ability to turn enterprise data into decisions
+Demonstrates AI product thinking for managers and executives;
+Provides actionable supplier insights from complex data;
+Showcases interactive dashboards + conversational AI;
+Highlights ability to turn enterprise data into decisions.